The Complete Guide to Owner-Controlled Insurance Programs (OCIP & CCIP)

 OCIP Coverage

 To understand exactly what type of events and property are and are not covered by an owner controlled insurance program, it is easiest to review them in the context of traditional construction project insurance coverage.
-In reality, an OCIP is just the combination of traditional construction insurance policies into one program.
-However, what’s included in the insurance program is ultimately up to the owner, who designs the program with the help of an agent, program administrator, or experienced insurance consultant.
-Policies like workers’ compensation, builders risk, and general liability are mainstays of most construction projects’ insurance coverage, and thus, those policies are included in most OCIPs.
+In reality, an OCIP is a centralized, project-specific insurance program that provides a master policy for all participants.
+While it bundles key coverages like general liability and workers’ compensation, it is not a direct combination of all traditional construction insurance; it specifically excludes other mainstays like commercial auto and professional liability, and coverage is generally limited to on-site activities.
+While the specific structure of the program is ultimately up to the owner—who designs it with the help of an agent, program administrator, or experienced insurance consultant—it typically remains liability-focused.
+Consequently, policies like builders risk, while essential, are often managed as separate property policies rather than being integrated into the OCIP itself.

 What Do Owner Controlled Insurance Programs Cover?